 Furnished and unfurnished apartments

 Unfortunately, the number of furnished apartments in Germany is limited.
 A lot of them are unfurnished, which literally means exactly that.
-You won’t even find a build-in closet or cabinets in an unfurnished apartment.
+You won’t even find a built-in closet or cabinets in an unfurnished apartment.

 Renting furniture and its boundaries

 There are companies that rent out furniture.
-However, that doesn’t imply kitchen tools or other necessities like a washing machine, cutlery or bed linen.
+However, that doesn’t imply kitchen tools or other necessities like a washing machine, cutlery, or bed linen.

 Bureaucratic obstacles